itsluap/luap-server/resources/[qb]/[jobs]/jim-payments/README.md

 # jim-payments
 - QBCore based payment system
-- Enchanced QB-Input payment system from my other scripts now free on its own
+- Enchanced indigo-input payment system from my other scripts now free on its own

 ### If you need support I have a discord server available, it helps me keep track of issues and give better support.
 ## https://discord.gg/xKgQZ6wZvS